xwang233/bot-build/checkers-cpp/readme.md

-My next step is to introduce more parameters and static/dynamic evaluators, and use Machine Learning to optimize them, by playing against another of my weaker bot.
+My next step is to introduce more parameters and static/dynamic evaluators, and use Machine Learning to optimize them, by playing against another bot.

 ## Short usage of the code